PSZehnder/animeGAN/README.md

 # animeGAN
-a silly project to draw some waifus with deep learning
+a silly project to draw some anime faces with deep learning

 ![](images/example.png)